gitforhumans/gitforhumans.github.io/git-hosting-guide/index.md

 paid, aimed at small to medium businesses.
 Code review with a bit more hand holding, built in deployment.
 If you're using Git to build a website or app, Beanstalk

+Beanstalk, like Bitbucket, didn't start out as a Git host (in fact, they're still a very good option for hosting Subversion repos)

 ### [Atlassian Bitbucket](https://bitbucket.org/)

-free for up to 5 users, including private repos.
+Free for up to 5 users, including private repos.
 Bitbucket was originally created as a GitHub-type public host for a rival SCM called Mercurial.
-Since then they've been acquired by Atlassian (makers of Stash) and added support for Git.
+Since then they've been acquired by Atlassian and added support for Git.

 I recommend Bitbicket for private/personal projects because you can do a lot for free.
 GitHub's paid pricing is based on the number of private projects you're hosting but they give you unlimited users.
 BB gives you unlimited *projects* but charge you to grant access to more people.

+### Fog Creek Kiln

 ## BYOS (Bring Your Own Server)